top of page

 Discover the Bourbon Capital District in Bardstown, KY

-The Bourbon Capital District sits right in the middle of downtown, and it is one of those places you can wander without much of a plan and still end up exactly where you want to be.
-You’ve got the history all around you, a good pour never far away, and a food scene that just keeps getting better.
+The Bourbon Capital District sits right in the middle of downtown.
+It’s one of those places where you can wander without a plan and still end up exactly where you want to be.
+You’ve got history all around you, a good pour never far away, and a food scene that just keeps getting better.

-It is not something that feels staged or overdone.
-It is just Bardstown being Bardstown, and that is what makes it so good.
+It doesn’t feel staged or overdone.
+It’s just Bardstown being Bardstown, and that’s what makes it so good.

-The Bourbon Capital District is Bardstown’s walkable entertainment district, right in the heart of downtown.
-It brings together everything that makes this town special… great bourbon, local food, live music, and a laid-back energy you can feel the moment you step onto the street.
+The Bourbon Capital District is Bardstown’s walkable entertainment hub, right in the heart of downtown.
+It brings together everything that makes this town special: great bourbon, local food, live music, and a laid-back energy you can feel the moment you step onto the street.

 Here, you can grab a drink in a designated district cup and take it with you as you explore.
 Within just a few blocks, you’ll find a high concentration of bourbon bars and tasting spots, locally owned restaurants, and plenty of places to gather, linger, and enjoy the moment.
 On any given night, there’s a good chance you’ll stumble into live music, an event, or just a really good crowd.